 The level of ‘taxes and charges’ added to long-haul Avios redemptions on British Airways is always a sore point.

-In general, I use a ‘finger in the air’ sum of £550 for the taxes and charges on a Club World or First return redemption from London whenever anyone asks what they will be.
+In general, I use a ‘finger in the air’ sum of £550 for the taxes and charges on a Club World or First return redemption from London (£650 for North America) whenever anyone asks what they will be.

 That obviously isn’t small change, but it still gives acceptable value for your points most of the time as long as you are redeeming for Club World or First.
 The biggest threat to Avios – given BA’s dominant UK position – is not from other frequent flyer schemes but from aggressive sale fares from other airlines.

 When you have Qatar Airways regularly offering Business Class tickets to Asia for £1,000 in a sale, admittedly starting elsewhere in Europe, for a superior product then it offers clear competition.
-It also earns Avios and tier points, of course!
+It also earns Avios and tier points.

 But be grateful you don’t live in the US ….